winjeg/rma4go/README.md

 usage is quite simple, it prints out a table in command line in markdown format
 ```
 rma4go usage:
-rma4go -r some_host -p 6379 -a password -d 0
+standalone:  rma4go -r some_host -p 6379 -a password -d 0
+cluster:    rma4go -c "localhost:123,localhost:124,localhost:1234" -a "password"
 ======================================================
   -H string
     	address of a redis (default "localhost")
   -a string
     	password/auth of the redis
+  -c string
+    	cluster info separated by comma, like localhost:123,localhost:456
   -d int
     	db of the redis to analyze
   -h	help content
   -p int
     	port of the redis (default 6379)
   -r string
     	address of a redis (default "localhost")
 ```

 ## sample output